Dyslexia Law Solutions: The Secret Joys of Being Interrupted by Social Media

 After considering several dyslexia intervention options to help her special education, dyslexic and at-risk students improve their reading skills, she selected the Sonday System — primarily because they were able to design a 35-minute tutoring program using proven Orton Gillingham teaching methods.

-The Orton-Gillingham method is a highly effective instructional approach for students struggling with Dyslexia and other reading challenges, but it can be difficult to implement.
+The Orton-Gillingham approach is a highly effective instructional approach for students struggling with Dyslexia and other reading challenges, but it can be difficult to implement.
 The Sonday System, developed by a nationally renowned Orton-Gillingham expert, has simplified this complex approach into a streamlined, easy-to-implement multisensory curriculum that empowers teachers to get more students reading sooner — without the added time and cost of additional training.

 Each 35-minute lesson uses a spiraling technique, re-teaching old strategies even as new ones are introduced until they become embedded in a student’s long-term memory.
 “It’s back to the old days of teaching,” says McGuffee.
 “At-risk students and slow learners hear it over and over until they understand it.
 All the materials are at the teacher’s fingertips — scripted so they can teach the program correctly and consistently, day after day.
 This program gives kids confidence in themselves.”